Home » RECIPES » SMOKED » Smoked Baked Beans

 Close up of Smoked Baked Beans in a cast iron skillet with bacon, onion, and green bell pepper with large serving spoon.

-Who knew baked beans in the smoker were so good!
-They are perfectly smoked, slightly sweet with a little spice, and there’s bacon!
-Literally the best picnic side dish to serve all summer long.
-I could eat them alone and by the spoonful… they are that good.
+Who knew baked beans in the smoker could be so amazing?
+They come out perfectly smoked, slightly sweet with a hint of spice, and there’s bacon!
+These beans are hands-down the best picnic side dish for summer gatherings – so good you’ll want to eat them by the spoonful!

 Smoked Baked Beans Ingredients